-- Improved legislation: The International Bank for Reconstruction and Development (IBRD) and the International Finance Corporation (IFC) helped the government prepare PPP umbrella legislation.
+- Improved legislation: The World Bank and IFC helped the government prepare PPP umbrella legislation.
 This passed in 2012, incorporating best international practices.
-In 2014, experts from IBRD, IFC, and the Multilateral Investment Guarantee Agency (MIGA) provided further policy and technical advice for reforms allowing new sources of local domestic financing in infrastructure.
+In 2014, experts from The World Bank, IFC, and MIGA provided further policy and technical advice for reforms allowing new sources of local domestic financing in infrastructure.

-- New institutions: IBRD provided technical assistance that supported the creation of a new transport infrastructure concessions body, the Agencia Nacional de Infraestructura (ANI).
-The World Bank Group also helped the government establish FDN, Colombia’s national development bank, with IFC’s initial investment of $70 million and IBRD’s technical advice.
+- New institutions: The World Bank provided technical assistance that supported the creation of a new transport infrastructure concessions body, the Agencia Nacional de Infraestructura (ANI).
+The World Bank Group also helped the government establish FDN, Colombia’s national development bank, through technical advice and IFC’s initial investment of $70 million.

-- New financing structures: IFC and FDN co-invested in the Colombia Infrastructure Collective Debt Vehicle, which facilitates investments in infrastructure by institutions such as pension funds.
-Joint IBRD-IFC technical assistance helped FDN establish a standardized project bond structure and associated guarantee, develop relevant regulations, improve pricing benchmarks, and train domestic institutional investors.
+- New financing structures: IFC and FDN co- invested in the Colombia Infrastructure Collective Debt Vehicle, which facilitates investments in infrastructure by institutions such as pension funds.
+Joint World Bank-IFC technical assistance helped FDN establish a standardized project bond structure and associated guarantee, develop relevant regulations, improve pricing benchmarks, and train domestic institutional investors.